Features

 this.applyFilter();

-In order to clear the filter, we simply reset the filter object and apply the filter:
+In order to clear the filter, reset the signal value and apply the filter again:

 this.applyFilter();